apache/geode/Function-Best-Practices.md

                                                               	OR

 Configure your own PartitionResolver class in partition attributes  (either via the APIs or in the cache configuration file).
-This is useful when the entry key is a primitive type or String, or if you don't want to implement GemFire interfaces in your data classes.
+This is useful when the entry key is a primitive type or String, or if you don't want to implement Geode interfaces in your data classes.

-If you want to colocate all Trades by symbol, here is an example of how to do it in GemFire.
+If you want to colocate all Trades by symbol, here is an example of how to do it in Geode.

 ###Data Affinity across multiple partitioned regions